wmtech-1/GDPR_Helper_JS/README.md

 Will be available in Open Source (github).
 Works with any client (e.g., OpenWrap) that integrates with IAB's Consent Management Framework.

+## Important Notes
-PLEASE NOTE: By using the Helper JavaScript, you confirm that you have obtained required consents from end users.
+1- By using the Helper JavaScript, you confirm that you have obtained required consents from end users.
-DISCLAIMER: this code was forked from <provide link>
+2- This code was forked from https://github.com/appnexus/cmp

 ### Installation